Aggravation

 - Die

-Please keep in mind that the official Aggravation rules and instructions could be different depending on the game version you have.
-The rules below are some of the exact directions that came in the original packaging.
+Please keep in mind that the official Aggravation PDF rules listed below could be different depending on the version you have.
+They should be an exact copy of what came in your original packaging.
+Download them to view now or print them for later use.

 wanda says: